darebgd/DareDoc/docs/source/PCs/Intel/index.rst

 Powered by Intel
 ================

-This chapter contains product collaterals and OS downloads for the industrial PCs based on Intel platforms.
+This section contains product collaterals and OS downloads for the industrial PCs based on Intel platforms.

 .. rubric:: Products (by platform):